BYOD Recommended Device Portal

 Recommended Device Portal

 KHS has partnered with Learning With Technologies (LWT) to provide an online purchasing portal with suitable devices.
-The school has negotiated a competitive price for our families, but we receive no commission on the devices.
+The devices are supplied at a competitive price for our families, but we receive no commission on the devices.

 The advantages of purchasing through the BYOD recommended device portal: